martygrant/tmxloader/README.md

 ### Usage ###

-* I am providing my code under the MIT license, meaning you can use the code however you like for free, as long as you credit me and don't hold me liable to any problems you may have with the code.
+* The library is provided under the MIT license, meaning you can use the code however you like for free, as long as you credit me and don't hold me liable to any problems you may have with the code.
 See License.txt in the source for more information.

 * The project makes use of [RapidXML](http://rapidxml.sourceforge.net/) which also comes with the MIT license.
 See /TMXLoader/RapidXML/License.txt